ewisinski/e3sm_autoencoder/README.md

 *Repository Authors: Emily Faith Wisinski and Maria J. Molina (University of Maryland, College Park)*

+## Table of Contents

+This Github repository serves as a data access point for the paper titled "What's in the latent space?
+Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder."
+Below is a description of what is included within this repository and how to use it.
+Thanks for visiting!

 ## Software and Acknowledgement

 We would like to acknowledge the use of the Derecho system (doi:10.5065/qx9a-pg09) supported by the NSF National Center for Atmospheric Research (NCAR) at the NSF NCAR-Wyoming Supercomputing Center, sponsored by the National Science Foundation and the State of Wyoming.